-“Licensure is the mark of a professional,” Joshua Vajda, chair of the ANS Professional Engineering Examination Committee (PEEC), told ANS News.
+“Licensure is the mark of a professional,” said Joshua Vajda, chair of the ANS Professional Engineering Examination Committee (PEEC).
 “It’s a standard recognized by employers and their clients, by governments, and by the public as an assurance of dedication, skill, and quality,” he added.“It not only enhances your stature, it shows commitment to the profession and demonstrates heightened leadership and management skills.”

 To earn a P.E. license in nuclear engineering, an engineer must have passed the Fundamentals of Engineering (FE) exam and gained the requisite work experience (typically four years), and then must pass the Principles and Practice of Engineering (PE) exam in nuclear engineering.
 The PE exam is developed by the PEEC in cooperation with the National Council of Examiners for Engineering and Surveying (NCEES).

-The next nuclear engineering PE exam will be conducted nationwide in October, and registration is now open.
+The next nuclear engineering PE exam will be conducted nationwide on Thursday, October 22, 2020, and registration is now open.
 The deadline to register varies by state, but applications are generally required by June.
-You can access your state requirements through links provided on the NCEES website or the website of the National Society of Professional Engineers.
+You can access your state requirements through links provided on the NCEES website (www.ncees.org/) or the website of the National Society of Professional Engineers (www.nspe.org/).

-For more information about the nuclear engineering PE exam, visit the PEEC page and the NCEES page on the nuclear PE exam.
-The ANS module program is available for purchase here.
-Exam takers may also be interested in ANS's Study Guide for the Professional Engineering Examination In Nuclear Engineering, which is available for purchase.
+For more information about the nuclear engineering PE exam, visit www.ans.org/pe and https://ncees.org/engineering/pe/nuclear/.
+To purchase the module program, visit www.ans.org/pe/modules.
+Exam takers may also be interested in the Study Guide for the Professional Engineering Examination In Nuclear Engineering, which is available in the ANS Store.